From ‘Squid Game’ to Shiba Inu, 6 easy Halloween costume ideas inspired by memes and pop culture

 — USA TODAY (@USATODAY) October 15, 2021

 3. Bernie Sanders’s inauguration mittens: A throwback to this January, it’s a fitting tribute to the old-school-cool senator.
-Bernie’s large, fluffy, knit mittens, Burton snowboarding jacket, and coiled stance will definitely keep you warm—take it from Vermont.
+Bernie’s large, fluffy, knit mittens, Burton snowboarding jacket, and coiled posture will definitely keep you warm—take it from the Vermonter.

 Out on the town having the time of my life with a bunch of friends pic.twitter.com/Qu7UpVTKgQ